jeaubin/katacoda-scenarios/robot/step3.md

-Let's use RobotFramework and Genie to learn and verify our network!
+Let's use RobotFramework and Genie to learn and verify the network!

 The first step is to learn the good device state.

-Let's take a look at the robot testscript. open the `katacoda-scenario/robot/initial_compare.robot` in the editor windows and examing it's content.
+Take a look at the robot testscript: open the `katacoda-scenario/robot/initial_compare.robot` in the editor windows and examing it's content.

 It's English commands which are easy to read.
 The script will:

 * Load Genie Library
-* Connect to our two devices
+* Connect to the two devices
 * Learn bgp, interface, platform, ospf and the device configuration and save it to file.

-Let's start it
+You can now start the script.

 `robot --outputdir  /var/www/html/initial_run  /root/katacoda-scenarios/robot/initial_compare.robot`{{execute}}